Dukecitysolutions/sentora-transfer-agent/README.md

 ## Description

-Transfer all Sentora DATA to another Sentora server with the same OS.
+Transfer all Sentora DATA to another Sentora server with the SAME OS.
 Script does all the work for you Just follow the steps.

 Sentora Transfer Agent (STA) Copies all folder/files/DB below -
 * /etc/sentora